nestordemeure/nestordemeure.github.io/content/writing/how to/being creative.md

+---
+title: "How to be creative?"
+draft: false
+comments: false
+images:
+---

 For me making a habit of thinking about problems, writing my ideas and organizing them has been extremely valuable in all fields where I applied it (I am a PhD student in computeur science and act as a consultant for some magicians).
 I do not think that you can make a habit of producing good ideas but if you produce enough ideas you will end up producing at least a few good ones, it is only a matter of time.